use-ink/ink-docs/docs/basics/trait-definitions.md

 ```

 There are still many limitations to ink! trait definitions and trait implementations.
-For example it is not possible to define associated constants or types or have default implemented methods.
+For example, it is not possible to define associated constants or types or have default implemented methods.
 These limitations exist because of technical intricacies, however, please expect that many of those will be tackled in future ink! releases.